scottaohara/accessibility_interview_questions/README.md

 - How can carousels be problematic for users with disabilities?
 - What are some design considerations for supporting text resize/zoom on web?
 Mobile apps?
 - In what ways can the CSS `display` property affect the accessibility of a document?
-- What is the difference between `legend` and a `label` elements?
+- What is the difference between `legend` and `label` elements?
+- What is the purpose of the `alt` attribute for images?
-- What effect does no `alt` attribute, or an `alt` attribute with an empty string have on an image?
+    + Can you describe the effect of an empty `alt`, or the lack of the attribute, on an image?
-    + Can you describe instances where no `alt`, and an empty `alt` would each be appropriate?
+    + In what instances might an empty `alt` or no `alt` be appropriate?
+    + How might alternative text for an image vary, depending on the context the image is used in?
+    + Since `svg`s don't accept the `alt` attribute, how can one provide alternative text for these graphics?

 ## Technical